dotnet/AspNetCore.Docs/aspnet/fundamentals/environments.rst

 Summary
 -------

-ASP.NET 5 provides a number of features and conventions that allow developers to easily control how their applications behave in different environments.
+ASP.NET Core 1.0 provides a number of features and conventions that allow developers to easily control how their applications behave in different environments.
 When publishing an application from development to staging to production, environment variables set appropriately for the environment allow for optimization of the application for debugging, testing, or production use, as appropriate.

 Additional Resources
 --------------------